zuiko21/minimOS/hard/jalapa2.md

 **separate EPROM** instead.

-About the RAM, no provision is made to avoid mirroring *within the maximum 512 kiB area*, thus suitable firmware should take that into account.
+About the RAM, no provision is made to avoid mirroring *within the maximum 512 kiB area* (or 1 MiB) thus suitable firmware should take that into account.

 A typically configured machine goes as follows: